 There are four main food categories that activate the bacteria that produce these foul smelling sulfur compounds.

 Drying agents – The most common drying agent in food and beverages is alcohol.
 In fact, alcohol causes the worst form of dry mouth, because the flow of saliva is substantially inhibited, as is the oxygen content of the mouth.
 Alcohol is the basis of all adult beverages such as beer, wine, and hard liquor.
-Compounding this problem is that many popular, brand name mouthwashes contain at least 15 to 20% alcohol.
-Using alcohol based mouthwashes makes the mouth very dry, which will actually exacerbate the problem.
+Compounding this problem is that many popular, brand name mouthwashes contain up to 27% alcohol.
+Consequently, alcohol based mouthwashes make the mouth very dry, which will actually exacerbate the problem.

 Dense protein foods – Dairy, meat, and fish contain dense proteins that can lead to halitosis.
 While dairy contains nutrients necessary for bone health, consumption of these products creates an oral condition in which proteins are easily broken down into VSC excretions by anaerobic bacteria.
 This is especially true for lactose intolerant people, because the buildup of proteins during digestion is even greater.
 Interestingly, an article in the Los Angeles Times noted that more than 50% of the population in southern California is lactose intolerant.

 Other common protein-dense foods that may cause this problem are eggs, several types of nuts and seeds, and many types of beans and lentils.